nielsgl/colbert-server/README.md

 Add `--extract-to /desired/path` to unpack into a different directory.
 You can later reuse the extracted paths with the `serve` command’s `--index-root` and `--collection-path` flags.

+## Alternative / Manual Method

+In case you don't want to use the script / `uv` tool you can set it up as follows:

+1. Add the dependencies to your project: `uv add colbert-ai flask faiss-cpu torch`
+2. Download the files (both the index and the collection) from the `archives` directory from the HuggingFace dataset and unzip them.
+3. Copy the `colbert_wiki/standalone.py` script and edit the `INDEX_ROOT` and `COLLECTION_PATH` variables.
+4. Run the server with `uv run standalone.py` and <tada.wav>

 ## Development tips